KILLinefficiency/Codebase/README.md

 $ cbase save file.py "a hello to the world"
 ```

-This will save the snapshot of the file ``hello.py`` in the directory's codebase.
+This will save a snapshot of the file ``hello.py`` in the directory's codebase.

 Multiple saves for multiple files can be made.